AfiaAF/TMP_project/REPORT.md

 ## Machine Learning Workflow

-- Data Preprocessing
+1. **Data Preprocessing**
+   - Handled missing values and data types
+   - Engineered features such as `age_group`, `balance_level`, and `campaign_efficiency`
-  - Encoding categorical variables using `pd.get_dummies`
+   - One-hot encoded categorical variables

-  - Feature engineering: age groups, campaign efficiency, balance level, etc.
-- Model Training
+2. **Model Training**
-  - Random Forest Classifier with class weights
+   - Model used: `RandomForestClassifier` with `class_weight='balanced'` to handle class imbalance
+   - Performance metrics used:
+     - Accuracy
+     - Precision
-- Model Evaluation
+     - Recall
-  - Accuracy, Precision, Recall, F1 Score
+     - F1 Score

-- Export
+3. **Model Evaluation**
+   - Compared baseline model with class-weighted and SMOTE-enhanced versions
+   - Selected the class-weighted model for deployment based on better balance between precision and recall

+4. **Deployment**
+   - Created a Streamlit app
-  - Trained model saved using `joblib`
+   - Saved the model and feature schema using `joblib`
-  - Feature list saved for prediction alignment

 ---